Olympus m:robe

 Olympus m:robe was a product line of MP3 players that were produced by Olympus Corporation between 2004-2005.
 The name m:robe is a contraction of Music wardROBE.
 Olympus has ended production of the entire m:robe line.
 On October 13, 2004, Olympus released two MP3 players: the 5GB MR-100 with monochrome display and the 20GB MR-500i with colour display and built-in camera.
 The MR-100’s release price was $249.99 (USD), and the MR-500i’s release price was $499.99 (USD).
-The later MR-F10, MR-F20, and MR-F30 players with colour screens, drag-and-drop file transferring, and FM tuning and recording were only released in Asia.
+The later MR-F10, MR-F20, and MR-F30 players with color screens, drag-and-drop file transferring, and FM tuning and recording were only released in Asia.

 MR:100

 The MR:100 was a 5GB MP3 player.
 It had a bright red on deep blood red 1.25 x 1 inch display which was 160 pixels wide and 128 pixels high.
 It also had a Synaptic touch pad for the controls that glowed red where the sensitivity pads are.
 The entire front was covered in a single piece of glass, and when the m:robe was turned off or idling, the front turned all black.
 It had a metal back painted in Pearl White, although in Japan limited numbers were also available with a Pearl Pink or Lagoon Blue back.
 The MR-100 used the same PortalPlayer PP5020 CPU as the iPod mini, and used a very similar interface.
-The player was compatible with MP3 and WMA files.
+The player was compatible with MP3 WMA and WAV files.
 It included an AC adapter, a USB cable, a dock, a pair of earbuds, a headphone extension wire, a CD-ROM with the player's software, and documentation.
 Additional accessories included a red or black rubber sleeve and a wired remote that plugs into the MR:100.

 Rockbox became fully functional on the m:robe 100 series and allowed many features not possible in the original firmware.

 MR-500i

 The MR-500i was a 20GB MP3 player/camera combo.
-It had a 3.7 inch 640x480 (VGA) 262,144 colour LCD touch screen.
+It had a 3.7 inch 640x480 (VGA) 262,144 color LCD touch screen.
 The player had the ability to play music and take photos, as well as a “remix” mode where the user could choose a song to play with a selection of photos.
 It came with a wired remote that allowed the user to change between songs, view the song being played, and change the volume.
 The remote was also available as an optional accessory for the MR:100.
 The back of the player was Pearl White like the original MR-100.
 The MR-500i supported MP3 and WMA audio files.
 It came with an AC adapter, a USB cable, a dock, a pair of earbuds, the m:robe remote, a CD-ROM with the player's software, and documentation.